MissVeronica/um-form-shortcode-1/README.md

 Add this code snippet to your child-theme functions.php file or add to the “Code Snippets” plugin

 ### Error messages
-Nothing is displayed by the shortcode if the meta_key value can't be used as a PHP formatted date/time or is not a UNIX integer timestamp
+Nothing is displayed by the shortcode if the meta_key value can't be used as a PHP formatted date/time or is not an UNIX integer timestamp

 Missing meta_key parameter will display: Shortcode parameter error
 ### References